-Liz Welsh (Head of Clinical Services) Colin Walker (Head of Education & Prevention Services) Liz Harrison (Head of Helpline and Online Services) Anne Brooks (Helpline and Online Supervisor)
+Liz Welsh (Head of Clinical Services) Colin Walker (Head of Education & Prevention Services) Liz Harrison (Head of Helpline and Online Services) Anne Brooks (Helpline and Online Supervisor) - Deputy Safeguarding Lead Dan Woodley (Helpline and Online Supervisor) - Deputy Safeguarding Lead

-In their absence refer to Neil Henderson, Chief Executive Officer or the designated safeguarding Trustees, Sara Shoreman or Lydia Hall in his absence.
+In their absence refer to Neil Henderson, Chief Executive Officer or the designated safeguarding Trustee, Sara Shoreman in his absence.
 All can be contacted by the office on 01926 402498 or office@safeline.org.uk.